 Generative Adversarial Network (GANs)

-GENs are used both in and outside of AI to create new data resembling original training data.
+GANs are used both in and outside of AI to create new data resembling original training data.
 It has a two part generator and discriminator.
-The Generator creates something, maybe image, video or audio and produces a twisted output.
-For example, a polar bear can be transferred into a sloth bear with high accuracy.
-The Discriminator is opposite where the generative result (fake image, video or audio) is compared with real data.
-The Discriminator tries to differentiate between real and fake image, video or audio.
+The generator creates an artefact, maybe image, video or audio and produces a twisted output.
+For example, a polar bear can be transformed into a sloth bear with high accuracy.
+The discriminator is opposite where the generative result (fake image, video or audio) is compared with real data.
+The discriminator tries to differentiate between real and fake image, video or audio.
 [10]

 Diffusion Models

 Diffusion models are generative models that use both forward and reverse diffusion processes of progressive noise addition and deletion.
 It generates data mostly images similar to trained data, but then overwrites the data to train them.
-They progressively add Gaussian data to train data until it is unrecognizable, then learn a reverse denoising process that can synthesize output from random noise input.
+They progressively add gaussian data to train data until it is unrecognizable, then learn a reverse denoising process that can synthesize output from random noise input.
 [11]

 It can minimize the difference between the generated sample versus the desired target.
 Any discrepancy is detected and the model’s parameters are updated to minimize the loss.
 The model is trained to produce samples similar to the authentic training data.

 The diffusion models have advantages that without the need for adversarial training, speed up the learning process.
 The diffusion models can require more computing resources to train, including more fine tuning compared to GANs.
-Information Business machine (IBM) research also discovered that GAN can be hijacked with hidden back doors giving control to the attacker over the image creation process so that Artificial Intelligence (AI) diffusion models can be tricked into generating manipulated images.
+Information Business Machine (IBM) research also discovered that GAN can be hijacked with hidden back doors giving control to the attacker over the image creation process so that Artificial Intelligence (AI) diffusion models can be tricked into generating manipulated images.

-Transformer Model
+Transformer Models

-Transformer model can combine both encoder and decoder with a text processing mechanism.
-An encoder embedded the raw text; the decoders take this embedding together and sequentially predict each word in a sentence.
-Using fill in the blanks guessing, the encoder learns how words and sentences are related to each other make a representation of the language.
-Transformer processes the word in a sentence along with enabling text processing to speed up the training.
-Unlike advanced techniques, Recurrent Normal Network (RNN) processes words one by one.
+Transformer models combines both encoders and decoders with a text processing mechanism.
+An encoder embeds the raw text; the decoders take this embedding together and sequentially predicts each word in a sentence.
+Using fill in the blanks guessing, the encoder learns how words and sentences are related to each other to make a representation of the language.
+The Transformer processes the word in a sentence along with enabling text processing to speed up the training.
+Unlike advanced techniques, RNNs process words one by one.
 Transformers also know the position of words and their relationship.
 [12]

 Previously, labelled data was gathered to train one model on a specific task.
-In Transformer one model trained on a large amount of data can be adapted to multiple tasks by fine tuning it on a small amount of labelled task specific data.
-Today language transformers are used for both non generative tasks such as classification and entity extraction, and generative tasks such as question answering, summarizing and machine translation.
+In Transformers a model trained on a large amount of data can be adapted to multiple tasks by fine tuning it on a small amount of labelled task specific data.
+Currently, language transformers are used for both non generative tasks such as classification and entity extraction, and generative tasks such as question answering, summarizing and machine translation.

-Transformers enable users to understand the overall context more clearly and create superior output by tracking long term dependencies in text.
-As to limitations, because of their complexity, Transformers require huge computational resources and a long-time training.
+Transformers enable users to understand the overall context more clearly, and create superior output by tracking long term dependencies in text.
+As to limitations, because of their complexity, Transformers require huge computational resources and extensive training.

-Deep fakes detection
+Deepfake Detection

 Image detection

 Different methods have been used to detect artificially generated images.
-Neural network-based method employs preprocessing techniques to examine the statistical features of image and detection of fake images created by humans.[13]
-Another method first uses a deep learning network to extract face features based on face recognition.
+The neural network-based method employs preprocessing techniques to examine the statistical features of images, and detection of fake images created by humans.[13]
+Another method utilises a deep learning network to extract face features based on face recognition.
 After that, a fine-tuning step is used to make face features easy to detect real or fake images.
 These methods produce good results.